 Keep in mind that December isn’t typically the best month because popular Northern Lights destinations like Tromsø, Norway and Kiruna, Sweden have about 70% probability of precipitation each day during the month of December.
 Precipitation means cloud cover and cloud cover makes spotting the Northern Lights extremely difficult or often impossible.

 It might sound obvious, but Tim and I had this very argument on our last Northern Lights trip.
 As we waited for the first signs of the Northern Lights, I told him to look north.

 “We’re already in the north, so they can start anywhere,” Tim retorted back.

 Not believing me (typical!), I enlisted the help of a Northern Lights guide to confirm that the Northern Lights almost always start from the direction north.

-Yet another misconception people have is that you can’t see the Northern Lights when there is a full moon.
+Yet another misconception people have about how to see the Northern Lights is that you can’t see the Aurora when there is a full moon.
 We’ve shot the Northern Lights on multiple occasions with a full moon and actually like the effect.
 The moon illuminates the foreground and produces a much more blue-black sky.